-1. Roof features cumulatively may interrupt the roof plane no more than one-third (1/3) of the length of the eave.
+roof overhang and dormer

-2. A dormer roof will connect to the primary roof at least one foot (1') below the primary roof ridge line.
+- 1. Roof features cumulatively may interrupt the roof plane no more than one-third (1/3) of the length of the eave. - A dormer roof will connect to the primary roof at least one foot (1') below the primary roof ridge line. - 3.
+A dormer will be set back from the face of a building by at least one foot (1') and from the sides of a building by at least three feet (3').